FilipDominec/rp2daq/README.md

 <details>
   <summary><ins>Q: Are there projects with similar scope?</ins></summary>

-A: [Telemetrix](https://github.com/MrYsLab/Telemetrix4RpiPico) also uses RP2 as a device controlled from Python script in computer.
-Rp2daq aims for higher performance and broader range of capabilities.
-However, the report handling subsystem in rp2daq was inspired by Telemetrix.
+A: [Telemetrix](https://github.com/MrYsLab/Telemetrix4RpiPico) also uses Raspberry Pi Pico as a device controlled from Python script in computer.
+Rp2daq started independently, with focus on higher performance and broader range of capabilities.
+However, the report handling subsystem in Rp2daq was inspired by Telemetrix.

 [PyFirmata](https://pypi.org/project/pyFirmata/) does a similar job, but has not received an update for a while.